Importing ready-made server blocklists on your own Mastodon server

 ↩ Back to the front page

 Who can see my posts and replies in Mastodon?
+How do I choose post visibility settings?
 How do I send DMs in Mastodon?

 The visibility of a post or reply on Mastodon depends on its visibility setting.
 These settings decide which other accounts have permission to see that particular post or reply.